stanford-cs149/asst3/cloud_readme.md

 git clone https://github.com/stanford-cs149/asst3.git
 ~~~~

-2. Run the installation script.
+2. Add execute permissions, and run the installation script.
 If you encounter any issues, please make a post on Ed!
 ~~~~
+chmod +x ./asst3/install.sh
 ./asst3/install.sh
 ~~~~